 $7.2 Billion to Close the Homework Gap

-The application window for the FCC’s new $7.2 billion Emergency Connectivity Fund Program will open on June 29.
-Distributed through the federal E-rate program, schools will have 45 days to apply for support to aid students who fall into the homework gap.
+The second application window for the FCC’s new $7.2 billion Emergency Connectivity Fund Program will run from September 28 to October 13.
+Distributed through the federal E-rate program, schools can apply for support to aid students who fall into the homework gap.
 Get ready to apply for your share of the fund by using our tools and resources to:

 > Navigate the application process